danilkiff/pq3.ru/content/posts/capability-driven-leadership/Why capabilities, not roles, drive engineering maturity.md

 ---
 date: 2025-06-01
 title: Why capabilities, not roles, drive engineering maturity
-summary: How capability-based thinking reframes growth, leadership, and stress response
+description: How capability-based thinking reframes growth, leadership, and stress response
 ---

-Engineering teams often organize themselves around roles — developer, architect, tester, ops.
+Engineering teams often organize themselves around roles -- developer, architect, tester, ops.
 But roles are static abstractions.
 They simplify coordination, yes, but they also mask the real engine behind organizational growth: capabilities.

 ###  Roles are containers, not engines

 A role is a label.
 It implies responsibility, but not necessarily capacity.
-Two people in the same role may operate at vastly different levels of effectiveness — or even maturity.
+Two people in the same role may operate at vastly different levels of effectiveness -- or even maturity.
 This discrepancy is not due to the title itself, but to the **capabilities the individual or team has developed**.

 > Capability is the ability to produce outcomes predictably and responsibly under uncertainty.

 > Role is the context in which that capability is (supposedly) applied.

 This distinction becomes painfully visible during system stress: outages, scale events, architecture decisions.
-At such moments, roles often dissolve and what remains is **who can actually do what** — and at what level of reliability.
+At such moments, roles often dissolve and what remains is **who can actually do what** -- and at what level of reliability.

 ---